wavemaker/docs/learn/app-development/widgets/widget-library.md

 ---
 [![](/learn/assets/widgets-overview.gif)](/learn/assets/widgets-overview.gif)

 Widgets are HTML/Bootstrap based UI components with rich interaction and designed for responsiveness.
+View the entire list of Widgets in this page.

 :::note
 Pages are designed as a composition of widgets.
 See [Design Pages](/learn/app-development/ui-design/design-overview) before getting started with widgets.
 :::

-There are over 80 widgets in WaveMaker. **Data** widgets for handling data.  **Container** widgets for organizing page element. **Form Widgets** for button, file upload, and more.
-View the entire list of Widgets in this page.

 :::tip
 To learn about widgets workflow, see [Widgets Overview](ui-elements.md).
 :::

 ## Data Widgets
+---

 | Widget | Description | Document | Reference |
 | --- | --- | --- | --- |